Indiana vs. UConn College Basketball Predictions & Picks - November 19

 UConn Performance Insights

-- Offensively, UConn posted 78.6 points per game (30th-ranked in college basketball) last season.
-It allowed 64.1 points per contest at the other end of the court (34th-ranked).
+- UConn was 30th in the country last season with 78.6 points per game.
+At the other end, it ranked 34th with 64.1 points allowed per contest.

-- In terms of rebounding, things were clicking for the Huskies, who averaged 36.5 boards per game (10th-best in college basketball) and allowed 26.5 rebounds per contest (fourth-best).
+- In terms of rebounding, everything was clicking for the Huskies, who grabbed 36.5 rebounds per game (10th-best in college basketball) and allowed 26.5 boards per contest (fourth-best).

-- With 17.5 dimes per game, UConn was fourth-best in college basketball in the category.
+- UConn was one of the top teams in college basketball in terms of assists, as it delivered 17.5 per game (fourth-best in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.